vicentinileonardo/daytrip/README.md

 external apis:
 + weather apis
-  - tomorrow
+  - Weather API
-+ tomtom apis for trafic
++ tomtom APIs for trafic
-+ for the maps: OpenStreetMap, Leaflet, Nominatim (maybe), or just use the tomtom api should be fine

 api paradigms: REST and GraphQL (probably we should try to use both for different tasks, due to our lab session)